Ponce Carnival or Carnaval Ponceño 2015

 Similar to Mardi Gras in New Orleans, it is derived from the old world tradition of a final celebration before the beginning of Lent.
 But over time, it has transformed into a week-long party!

-If you want to party Puerto Rican style, mark your calendars — The 156th Ponce Carnival is February 26-March 4th, 2014.
+If you want to party Puerto Rican style, mark your calendars — The 157th Ponce Carnival will be February 11-February 17th, 2015.

 What to Expect